 As I said in this post above, if you are on a budget, choose KNOBS over pulls, it looks way better than an entire kitchen full of 4″ pulls on all the drawers and doors.

-Buying a Matching Set of Coffee tables, Dining or Bedroom Furniture
+Mistake #3: New Decorators Buy a Matching Set of Coffee Tables, Dining Room or Bedroom Furniture

 Interior Design by Andrew Kotchen and Matthew Berman